Hemideina trewicki

-Hemideina trewicki is a cryptic species: it looks like the Wellington tree weta, H. crassidens, but has a different number of chromosomes.
+Hemideina trewicki is a cryptic species: it looks like the Wellington tree wētā, H. crassidens, but has a different number of chromosomes.
 All tree wēta (genus Hemideina) are nocturnal flightless herbivores.
 During the day they hide from predators in hollow branches and crevices.
 At night they search in trees for leaves, flowers and fruits to eat.

 Distribution and identification

 Hemideina trewicki is common in forests and suburban gardens over most of the Hawke's Bay region.
-Within this range it overlaps with the Auckland tree weta H. thoracica.
+Within this range it overlaps with the Auckland tree wētā H. thoracica.
 The two species can be found sharing daytime refuge holes but hybridisation is limited to rare first generation hybrids.
-Hemideina trewicki has black and yellow bands on its abdominal tergites (as seen in the Wellington tree weta H. crassidens) but has a pale pronotum with black marks as seen in H. thoracica.
+Hemideina trewicki has black and yellow bands on its abdominal tergites (as seen in the Wellington tree wētā H. crassidens) but has a pale pronotum with black marks as seen in H. thoracica.
 However, H. thoracica lacks the abdominal bands, and is more uniform body colour.
-All tree weta have long antenna, spines on their hind legs and adults can bite.
-The number of prolateral spines on each hind tibea can be used to distinguish the Hawke's Bay tree weta from the Auckland tree weta: Hemideina trewicki has 8 spines and H. thoracica has 6 (or sometimes 7) spines on each hind tibea.
+All tree wētā have long antenna, spines on their hind legs and adults can bite.
+The number of prolateral spines on each hind tibea can be used to distinguish the Hawke's Bay tree wētā from the Auckland tree wētā: Hemideina trewicki has 8 spines and H. thoracica has 6 (or sometimes 7) spines on each hind tibea.

 Life cycle and mating

-Tree weta are hemimetabolous insects, meaning they hatch from eggs as small versions of adults.
+Tree wētā are hemimetabolous insects, meaning they hatch from eggs as small versions of adults.
 Eggs are laid in the soil and hatch after about 8 months without parental care.
 Over about 12 months nymphs grow and molt nine times before reaching full size (8–12 grams) and sexual maturity.
 Hemideina trewick are smaller than the sympatric H. thoracica and reach maturity earlier in the summer.
-During the late summer and autumn adult female tree weta shelter together in the same tree cavities.
-Male weta use chemical cues to find other adult weta and fight for access to harems.
+During the late summer and autumn adult female tree wētā shelter together in the same tree cavities.
+Male wētā use chemical cues to find other adult wētā and fight for access to harems.